"Sometimes the only way to truly understand is to understand you can not understand."

 I made my way to the living room and reached up to slide open a door to the balcony, walking outside and gazing silently at the blanket of stars, causing memories of The Day to resurface in my mind.
 I remembered how on that evening, so recent yet seemingly so long ago, I looked up at the stars from Earth and wondered whether someone was out there in the distance doing the exact same thing.
 Now that I stood on the opposite end, I knew what the answer had been, but strangely enough, I once again asked the same question.
 Earth was so physically insignificant in the boundless universe, but its absence created a great void.
 Still, I perceived a continuing presence.
 It seemed as though I was not alone, and that the spirits of all those who were gone, as numerous as the stars in the sky, watched over me.
 They were so distant, but I could still feel them close by.
 It almost felt like they could reach out and touch me….

 My sense of serenity was interrupted when I felt a hand reach out and touch me on the shoulder, and I was so startled that I actually let out a yelp.
 I turned around and, as I should have expected, stood facing Zar—her abdomen, to be more specific.
-The moonlight reflected off sleek fur still slightly wet from a bath, endowing her with an ethereal, otherworldly glow.
-When I used to join her as she soaked in that vast basin, her body’s length exceeded a blue whale’s.
-Actually, she still would have been larger than any creature native to Earth; it was I who changed.
-I measured length in relative terms, though, and what I once would have considered a foot now seemed more like an inch, so Zar reached closer to ten feet—much shorter than before, yet far from unimpressive.
+The moonlight reflected off her sleek black fur, endowing her with an ethereal, otherworldly glow.
 Judging by the fact that she stood so tall yet possessed the stealth to touch me before I noticed her presence, I considered myself lucky that she preferred me as a dinner guest to a dinner course.
+What I once would have considered a foot now seemed more like an inch, so Zar rose just above ten feet in the relative terms I now used—much shorter than she seemed to me before, yet far from unimpressive.

 “You scared me!”
 I craned my neck to her and gasped, trying to regain my composure.